Jose Mourinho next job: Portuguese rejected Lyon as he has 'already chosen another club' | Goal.com

 Mourinho rejected Lyon as he has 'already chosen another club'

-Jose Mourinho turned down Lyon's approach to become their new manager because he has already found another club, according to president Jean-Michel Aulas.
+Jose Mourinho turned down Lyon's approach to become their new manager because he has already found another club, according to the Ligue 1 side's president Jean-Michel Aulas.

 The Portuguese, who left his previous coaching position with Manchester United almost a year ago, has yet to return to the game in a major capacity since his Old Trafford exit.